CenterForOpenScience/modular-file-renderer/docs/quickstart.rst

 Using Static Files
 ==================

 Many renderers require static files (e.g. CSS and Javascript).
-To retrieve the static files for a file handler, call its :func:`get_static <mfr.core.FileHandler.get_static>` method.
+To retrieve the static files for a file handler, call its :meth:`get_assets <mfr.core.FileHandler.get_assets>` method.
 This will return a dictionary which maps file extensions to a list of paths.

 .. code-block:: python